Morridin/bulk-mailer/README.md

 ## Modules used (dependencies).

 In order to keep things simple and the list of dependencies short, I'll try my best to only use standard lib modules.

+Currently used modules:
+* `argparser` to have a simple command line UI.

 Currently _planned_ for usage are
 * the `email` module to handle the message itself,
 * the `smtplib` module to send messages,